Thursday, February 28, 2019

 # # #

 The second floor is used for events.
-On the ground floor, a bar, a salon and a theater rather than a place a developer owns...
+On the ground floor, a bar, a salon and a theater instead of a place a developer owns...

 Because the City stepped in.